5 days RAF/CATAL-E

 - Project engineers, process engineers or technical assistance and commissioning personnel in engineering or licensing and catalyst suppliers.

-- To deepen understanding of catalysts: their preparation use, unit start-up, performance control, troubleshooting during operation, unit shutdown and regeneration.
+- To deepen understanding of catalysts: their preparation, performance control, troubleshooting during operation, unit start-up, shutdown and regeneration.

 - To grasp the role and the basic mechanism of a catalyst.